thibalte/MTSDisp-mac/readme.md

 MTS-DISP mac
 ============

-by Thibault Brevet.
+By Thibault Brevet.
-released under the terms of the MIT License.
+Released under the terms of the MIT License.

-A Processing.org implementation of MTS-Disp for lcd emulation of the Boxdoerfer Powerflex MTS-3SDI.
+A Processing.org implementation of MTS-Disp for lcd emulation of the Boxdoerfer Powerflex MTS-3SDI telescope controller.
 A compiled version is available under the build/ folder, otherwise you can run it from the Processing 2.x IDE.

 HOW-TO